Supplements and Medicines — Drug Interactions You Should Know About

 Omega-3 fatty acids at supplemental doses (1-3 g daily) are generally safe, but at higher doses they can cause significant interactions:

-• Omega-3 + anticoagulants (warfarin, heparin) — omega-3 has antiplatelet properties, which combined with anticoagulants increases bleeding risk
+- Omega-3 + anticoagulants (warfarin, heparin) — omega-3 has antiplatelet properties, which can increase bleeding risk when combined with anticoagulants

-• Omega-3 + aspirin — both substances have antiplatelet effects, which compounds the result
+- Omega-3 + aspirin — both substances have antiplatelet effects, which can compound the effect

-• Omega-3 + blood pressure medicines — omega-3 has a mild hypotensive effect, which can enhance antihypertensive drugs
+- Omega-3 + blood pressure medicines — omega-3 has a mild hypotensive effect, which can enhance the effect of antihypertensive medicines

 Note: At doses below 3 g daily, omega-3 is generally safe.
-Higher doses require a doctor’s consultation, especially for patients on anticoagulants.
+Higher doses require medical advice, especially for patients taking anticoagulants.

 Supplements and Contraception — What Reduces Pill Effectiveness?

-This topic is particularly important because loss of contraceptive effectiveness can lead to unplanned pregnancy.
-Here are supplements and preparations that may interact with hormonal contraception:
+This topic is particularly important because reduced contraceptive effectiveness can lead to an unplanned pregnancy.
+Here are the supplements and products that may interact with hormonal contraception:

-This is the most dangerous supplement for contraception.
-St. John’s Wort strongly induces the CYP3A4 enzyme in the liver and P-glycoprotein (P-gp) in the intestines, accelerating the metabolism of ethinylestradiol and progestogen.
+This is the most concerning supplement for contraception.
+St John’s wort strongly induces the CYP3A4 enzyme in the liver and P-glycoprotein (P-gp) in the intestines, accelerating the metabolism of ethinylestradiol and progestogen.
 The effect:

 Activated charcoal

-Activated charcoal taken within 2 hours of a contraceptive pill can absorb the drug and reduce its absorption.
-If you use detox products containing activated charcoal, maintain a minimum 4-hour gap.
+Activated charcoal taken within 2 hours of a contraceptive pill can bind to the medicine and reduce its absorption.
+If you use detox products containing activated charcoal, leave at least a 4-hour gap.

-Preparations containing phytoestrogens from soy can theoretically compete with synthetic oestrogens in contraceptive pills.
+Products containing phytoestrogens from soya can theoretically compete with synthetic oestrogens in contraceptive pills.
 Scientific evidence is limited, but caution is advised at high doses.

 Herbal Remedies and Medicines — Dangerous Combinations

-Herbal preparations are often perceived as “natural and safe” by many people.
+Many people see herbal products as “natural and safe”.
 This is a dangerous belief — many herbs contain potent pharmacologically active substances.

-St. John’s Wort is the most widely used herbal supplement for treating mild depression and mood disorders.
-Unfortunately, it is simultaneously the most common cause of herb-drug interactions:
+St John’s wort is the most widely used herbal supplement for treating mild depression and mood disorders.
+Unfortunately, it is also the most common cause of herb-drug interactions:

-• St. John’s Wort + antiviral drugs (HIV protease inhibitors) — drastic reduction in drug levels
+- St John’s wort + antiviral medicines (HIV protease inhibitors) — drastic reduction in medicine levels

-• St. John’s Wort + warfarin — reduced anticoagulation effectiveness
+- St John’s wort + warfarin — reduced anticoagulant effectiveness

-• St. John’s Wort + statins — reduced cholesterol treatment effectiveness
+- St John’s wort + statins — reduced effectiveness of cholesterol treatment

 The list is much longer.
-St. John’s Wort interacts with over 70% of drugs metabolised by CYP3A4.
-If you take any prescription medicines, do not use St. John’s Wort without consulting your doctor.
+St John’s wort interacts with over 70% of medicines metabolised by CYP3A4.
+If you take any prescription medicines, do not use St John’s wort without consulting your doctor.

 Ginkgo biloba